 Such was civic pride in their industrial capability that in 1935 the Trenton Chamber of Commerce sponsored a contest for a saying to present themselves to the world, awarding the prize to “Trenton Makes, the World Takes,” which became the motto proudly displayed on the historic Lower Trenton Bridge—easily visible today from passing Amtrak and commuter trains as they cross the Delaware.

 By 1984 the winds of change were blowing again, and both New Jersey Transit and the city sought to improve not only the station with a much-needed upgrade, but to begin the process of revitalizing the city around the station.
 With the re-opening of the Trenton station in 2008, the city hired the consulting firm of Basile Bauman Prost Cole & Associates to conduct an analysis of market opportunities, urban design requirements and implementation strategies for the redevelopment of the train station area, producing a public report.
 In July of 2010, then- Mayor Douglas Palmer formed a Citizen’s Advisory Committee to provide advice and disseminate information to the larger community on the ongoing redevelopment process.

-The staffed Trenton station provides both ticketing and assistance with baggage, and is served by approximately 60 daily Amtrak trains as well as New Jersey Transit and SEPTA commuter trains, New Jersey Transit buses and the nearby New Jersey Transit RiverLINE light rail, a short block away.
+Amtrak provides ticketing and baggage services at this station, which is served by approximately 60 daily trains, as well as the tri-weekly Cardinal (Westbound: Sunday, Wednesday, Friday; Eastbound: Wednesday, Friday, Sunday).
+Trenton is also served by New Jersey Transit and SEPTA commuter trains, New Jersey Transit buses and the nearby New Jersey Transit RiverLINE light rail, a short block away.